terra-money/docs/docs/learn/glossary.md

 ## Testnet

 A version of the mainnet just for testing.
 The testnet does not use real coins.
 You can use the testnet to get familiar with transactions.
+The current testnet for Terra is [`pisco-1`](../develop/endpoints.md)

 ## The Terra ecosystem